 Glad you're here.

-I find my joy and calling speaking, teaching, and creating spaces and relationships that celebrate and make known the gifts of people of all abilities - especially people with intellectual and developmental, whose gifts are too often ignored.
+I find my joy and calling speaking, teaching, and creating spaces and relationships that celebrate and make known the gifts of people of all abilities - especially people with intellectual and developmental disabilities, whose gifts are too often ignored.
 And spreading the word that we don't just have gifts, we are gifts - all of us - to one another.

 I'm the organizing pastor of a church startup in Los Angeles, CA where people with and without intellectual disabilities lead and participate together, Beloved Everybody Church.